Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Introduction

-Compounding the geometric challenge is the Sim-to-Real gap \cite{tobin2017domain}.
-In science disciplines like geophysics and robotics, obtaining ground-truth labels for real-world observations is expensive and labor-intensive, therefore models have to be trained on physics-based simulations, which inevitably lack the dirty reality including instrumental noise, realistic wave propagation effect, and structural heterogeneity \cite{karniadakis2021physics}.
-Hence, naive training on idealized simulations faces a substantial distribution shift and is difficult to generalize to various real-world data.
+Compounding the geometric challenge is the Sim-to-Real gap \citep{tobin2017domain}.
+In science disciplines like geophysics and robotics, obtaining ground-truth labels for real-world observations is expensive and labor-intensive, therefore models have to be trained on physics-based simulations, which inevitably lack the complex realities of unmodeled propagation effects and structural heterogeneity \citep{karniadakis2021physics}.
+Naive training on idealized simulations faces a substantial out-of-distribution (OOD) shift.
 A trustworthy AI for Science framework must learn invariant physical operations that hold true despite these distribution shifts.

-Here, we present \textbf{SourceNet}, an end-to-end, interpretable framework for solving inverse problems on variable sensor sets.
-We take earthquake focal mechanism inversion as our task.
-We have three methodological advancements: \begin{enumerate} \item We bridge the Sim-to-Real gap not by feature alignment, but by randomizing the physics of the generating process (e.g., velocity models, sensor dropouts), forcing the model to learn representations invariant to crustal heterogeneity.
-We validate that the gap is bridged through manifold alignment. \item We demonstrate that self-attention is theoretically superior to pooling-based baselines (e.g., DeepSets) for wave physics.
-By modeling pairwise dependencies, SourceNet effectively aggregates full-waveform information including scattered coda phases typically ignored by classical solvers, to achieve SOTA accuracy on both synthetic benchmarks and real-world catalogs, even under sparse station coverage. \item Finally, through Explainable AI (XAI) analysis, we reveal that SourceNet acts as a scientific agent, as it autonomously identifies the geometric information bottleneck of the sensor network and learns a global policy that prioritizes sparsely distributed sensor orientations.
-This effectively maximizes information gain without explicit supervision. \end{enumerate}
+Here, we present Sensoformer, an end-to-end, interpretable framework for solving inverse problems on variable sensor sets.
+We utilize seismic source inversion as a rigorous, highly complex real-world benchmark to validate our methodology.
+We have three methodological advancements: \begin{enumerate}[leftmargin=*, itemsep=1pt] \item We bridge the Sim-to-Real gap not by feature alignment, but by randomizing the physics of the generating process (e.g., velocity models, sensor dropouts), forcing the model to learn representations invariant to unmodeled structural heterogeneity.
+We validate that the gap is bridged through manifold alignment. \item We demonstrate that global self-attention effectively resolves spatial ambiguities inherent in wave physics.
+With comprehensive benchmarking, Sensoformer outperforms pooling-based architectures (DeepSets), local message-passing networks (MPNNs), and neural operators (DeepONet), achieving state-of-the-art precision under extreme spatial sparsity. \item Through Explainable AI (XAI) analysis, we reveal that the learned attention mechanism acts as a dynamic information filter.
+It autonomously identifies the geometric information bottleneck of the sensor network and learns a global policy that prioritizes sparsely distributed orthogonal sensors, effectively recovering principles of optimal experimental design purely from data. \end{enumerate}